electron-userland/electron-builder/docs/auto-update.md

-See [publish configuration](/configuration/publish.md) for more information on how to configure your CI environment for automated deployments.
+See [publish configuration](/configuration/publish.md) for information on how to configure your local or CI environment for automated deployments.

 Simplified auto-update is supported on Windows if you use the default NSIS target, but is not supported for Squirrel.Windows.